Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - \[PRP\] ThicketExcavationExt02: Previs issue?, multiple water volumes.
 - \[PRP\] ???: 80812 as reported by Hap.
 - \[PRP\] MassFusion01: Elevator apparently has broken occlusion?
 Unconfirmed.
+- \[U32298\] Vault95: 13096E door buttons positions are way too far than they need to be.
+A model issue.
+Punted to UF4OP.

 List of areas to blacklist from the next build due to problems that have yet to be fixed:
 All Hidden Interior cells and test areas in the game, DLC01FortHagenSatelliteArray01, ...